Critical Illness

 What is a critical illness

-These changes essentially make the existing definitions tighter and more specific, which hopefully result in less ambiguity when it comes to making claims.
-Policyholders with existing critical illness plans bought before 26 August 2020 are not impacted by the new definitions.
+Policyholders with existing critical illness plans bought before 30 June 2025 are not impacted by the new definitions.

 If you have CI insurance, you get a lump sum when you are diagnosed with an illness that is covered by the policy, providing you financial support as you take care of your health.
 However, there are a number of important things to note about CI insurance:

-• Benefits are only paid if the illness meets the definition stated in the policy (thus, the importance of the new definitions provided by LIA)
+• Benefits are only paid if the illness meets the definition stated in the policy (thus, to take note of the revised CI definitions provided by LIA)

 • The lump sum does not depend on your medical expenses

-• You may have to wait for certain types of illnesses or surgeries.
+• There may be a waiting period before you can make claims for certain types of illnesses or surgeries.
 If you suffered any symptoms of, had investigations for or any illness is diagnosed during the waiting period, your benefits may be forfeited

-The goal of insurance is to help shield you and your family from the financial fallout of you not being able to work due to your illness.
-It also helps cover the extra costs that come with critical illnesses that usually aren’t covered by your existing health insurance.
+The aim of critical illness insurance is to help shield you and your family from the financial fallout of you not being able to work due to your illness.
+It also helps cover the extra costs that come with critical illnesses that usually aren’t covered by your standard health insurance.

 Silver protect insurance for critical illness